 The third set of analysis plots in Figure 3-18 for New England Class I areas and Figure 3-19 for other Class I areas show the mix of 20 percent most impaired days by season.
 Results clearly show that summer days no longer dominate the mix at all Class I areas.
 For many of the Class I areas there are now more winter days in the mix than in any other season.
-That trend is more evident at New Jersey, Virginia, and West Virginia Class I areas.
-The increase in nitrate extinction percent contributions is consistent with the greater stability of nitrates during the winter months and the lower amount of sulfate to compete with nitrate formation.
+That trend is more evident at New Jersey, Virginia and West Virginia Class I areas.
+This helps to explain why nitrate extinction percent contributions are increasing and is consistent with the seasonality of nitrogen oxides (NO_x) emissions, which favor the winter months.
 Similar plots for IMPROVE Protocol sites are in Appendix E.